Model-Checking for First-Order Logic with Disjoint Paths Predicates in Proper Minor-Closed Graph Classes: Overview of the proof

-\paragraph{Computing representatives.} Since the signature of an annotated graph depends only on adjacency and linkage questions inside the ``inner'' part of a given flat railed annulus of the given graph, we can express the signature of the annotated graph in \MSOL.
-Also, as we mentioned before, we can ask that the part of the graph where we ask the signature has bounded treewidth.
-Therefore, we can define equivalence between vertices of the same recursive signatures and using Courcelle's Theorem we can compute {\em representatives} of these equivalence relations (see~\autoref{subsec_sigrep}).
-Therefore, given an annotated graph $(G,R)$, an apex-tuple ${\bf a}$ of $G$, and a ``big enough'' flat railed annulus of $G\setminus V({\bf a})$, where $V({\bf a})$ is the set of vertices in ${\bf a}$, that ``crops'' a bounded treewidth graph, we can compute a set $R'$ such that $R'\subseteq R$ and the size of the intersection of $R'$ with the ``left cropped part'' of the railed annulus is upper-bounded by a function of $k$, and moreover $(G,R)$ and $(G,R')$ have the same signature (see~\autoref{lem_repre}).
-Therefore, in the presence of a big enough flat wall (of bounded treewidth) inside an annotated graph, we can bound the number of annotated vertices in the inner part of the railed annulus, which, in turn, permits us to declare annotation-irrelevant the vertices ``central'' part of the flat wall that contains the railed annulus (\autoref{corr_new_ext_rep}).
+\paragraph{Computing representatives.} Since the partial signature of an annotated graph depends only on adjacency and linkage questions inside the ``inner'' part of a given flat railed annulus of the given graph, we can express the partial signature of the annotated graph in \MSOL.
+Also, as we mentioned before, we can ask the part of the graph, where we want to compute partial signature, to have bounded treewidth.
+Therefore, we can define equivalence between vertices of the same partial signatures and using Courcelle's Theorem we can compute \emph{representatives} of these equivalence relations (see~\autoref{subsec_sigrep}).
+Therefore, given an annotated graph $(G,R_1,\ldots,R_r)$, an apex-tuple ${\bf a}$ of $G$, and a ``big enough'' flat railed annulus of $G\setminus V({\bf a})$, where $V({\bf a})$ is the set of vertices in ${\bf a}$, that ``crops'' a bounded treewidth graph, we can compute sets $R_1',\ldots,R_r'$ such that $R_i'\subseteq R_i$ and the size of the intersection of $R_i'$ with the ``left cropped part'' of the railed annulus is upper-bounded by a function of $k$, and moreover $(G,R_1,\ldots,R_r)$ and $(G,R_1',\ldots,R_r')$ have the same partial signature (see~\autoref{lem_repre}).
+Therefore, in the presence of a big enough flat wall (of bounded treewidth) inside an annotated graph, we can bound the number of annotated vertices in the inner part of the railed annulus, which, in turn, permits us to declare annotation-irrelevant the vertices of some ``central'' part of the flat wall that contains the railed annulus (\autoref{lem_new_ext_rep}).